Lemondrop, a .500 bore commercial/jazz horn modeled after Rosolino’s 6h

 Interchangeable lead pipes

 Our horn uses a threaded cork barrel. (one standard 6h style lead pipe is included).
-We have available as an option Edwards and Kanstul pipes.
+You may have the option a leadpipe of your choice and we are happy to give you our recommendations.